Xoaib007/MySQL-Notes/README.md

 ### LIKE operator

-BETWEEN AND operator checks whether a value is within a range.
+LIKE operator is used in a WHERE clause to search for a specified pattern in a column.

 ```sql
 SELECT DISTINCT *